DeFiCh/ain/build_msvc/README.md

 Dependencies
 ---------------------
-A number of [open source libraries](../doc/dependencies.md) are required in order to be able to build the DeFi blockchain.
+A number of [open source libraries](../doc/dependencies.md) are required in order to be able to build the DeFi Blockchain.

 Options for installing the dependencies in a Visual Studio compatible manner are: